-According to experts, your reef tank should have a color combination of full-spectrum, 50/50 light, and actinic for a perfect set up.
-A 50/50 bulb can create a combination of white and blue color for a healthy coral growth while an actinic bulb can generate the spectrum’s blue end that can enter the water sooner than white lights.
+According to experts, your reef tank should have a color combination of full-spectrum, 50/50 light, and actinic for a perfect setup.
+A 50/50 bulb can create a combination of white and blue color for healthy coral growth while an actinic bulb can generate the spectrum’s blue end that can enter the water sooner than white lights.

 Besides that, you should also consider the Kelvin rating for a healthy environment in your tank.
 A kelvin rating of or above 5500K can create cool light whereas a 3000K will produce a warm one.
 The ideal full spectrum kelvin rating is considered 6500K in daylight.

 So, whenever you are choosing a lighting system for your reef tank, make sure it’s healthy for the whole environment.